List of Ubisoft subsidiaries: 1492 Studio

 1492 Studio was founded in Vailhauquès, France, in 2014 by Claire and Thibaud Zamora, and acquired by Ubisoft in February 2018.
 The studio developed Is it Love?, a free-to-play episodic mobile game.

-Future Games of London

-Future Games of London was founded in 2009 in London, England.
-The studio released Hungry Shark before Ubisoft's acquisition in October 2013.
-The studio continues to work on new entries in the Hungry Shark series.

 Green Panda Games

 Ubisoft acquired a 70% stake in Green Panda Games in July 2019, with an option to fully acquire the company.
 Green Panda Games, founded in 2013 and based in Paris, is a developer and publisher of over 50 mobile casual games.
 Green Panda Games has 120 employees as of May 2021.

 i3D.net

 It was announced in November 2018 that Ubisoft would be acquiring Dutch server hosting company i3D.net.
 The acquisition closed before the end of the 2018-19 fiscal year.